 - Dilated pupils.

-In addition, our rapid detox after care program is available on a short-term or long-term basis, depending on the guest’s needs.
-Therefore, stays are from a few days to a few weeks in length based on each individual.
-Our exclusive accommodations include private suites because our program is tailored for our clients unique needs and life circumstances in a discreet and supportive environment.
+Also, our rapid detox aftercare program is available on a short-term or long-term basis, depending on the guest’s needs.
+Therefore, stays are available from a few days to a few weeks in length.
+Our exclusive recovery accommodations include private suites, where one can enjoy and calm, discreet and supportive environment.

-In conclusion, Waismann Method is one of the most highly regarded opiate treatment centers in the country.
+Waismann Method® – One of the most highly regarded opiate treatment centers in the country.